HOW 3D MAKES A DIFFERENCE IN CLASS - Teacher's stories #3

 Get inspired from the 3D modeling tutorials real teachers created for their classes and read about their experiences with using Vectary for their 3D modeling lessons.
 If you would like to start incorporating 3D into your class curriculum, you are in the right place!

-With an easy-to-learn and use 3D content creation tool like Vectary at hand, it didn’t take long for many of the teachers we are collaborating with to start making their own 3D video tutorials.
+With an easy-to-learn 3D design tool like Vectary at hand, it didn’t take long for many of the teachers we are collaborating with to start making their own 3D tutorials.

 Tutorials are a great way to personalize lessons even more as educators can choose their own topics and make them more interactive.
 Another advantage is adding more detailed instructions which are easier to follow for beginner students as well as available for them to review at anytime and anywhere.

 Phil Smith is a design teacher at the American International School of Bucharest, Romania, a private school that follows the IB curriculum from K-12.
 He teaches students from grade 6 to Grade 10, mostly working on product design based on 3D modeling and 3D printing.